panzerdp/dmitripavlutin.com/posts/129-nodejs-es-modules/index.md

 ### 2.1 Relative specifier

-Importing a module using a *relative specifier* would resolve the path of the imported module relative to the current (importing) module location.
+Importing a module using a *relative specifier* resolves the path of the imported module relative to the current (importing) module location.

 Relative specifiers usually start with `'.'`, `'..'`, or `'./'`: